-(c) Maximum allowable tire pressure category:
+c) Maximum allowable tire pressure category:

 Code

 Unlimited: no pressure limit W

-High: pressure limited to 1.75 MPa.
-X
+High: pressure limited to 1.75 MPa X

-Medium: pressure limited to 1.25 MPa Y
+Medium: pressure limited to 1.25 MPa

-Low: pressure limited to 0.50 MPa.
-Z
+Low: pressure limited to 0.50 MPa Z

-Note Millione the neuroperiod is used by lower since ft on since f(

-Note. - Where the pavement is used by large aircraft or aircraft with tire pressures in the upper categories, particular attention should be given to the integrity of light fittings in the pavement and pavement joints
+Note. - Where the pavement is used by large aircraft or aircraft with tire pressures in the upper categories, particular attention should be given to the integrity of light fittings in the pavement and pavement joints d) Evaluation method:

-(d) Evaluation method:
+Code

+Technical evaluation: representing a specific study of the pavement characteristics and the types of aircraft which T

+the pavement is intended to serve.

-Code Technical evaluation: representing a specific study of the pavement Т characteristics and application of pavement behaviour technology Using aircraft experience: representing a knowledge of the specific type and U mass of aircraft satisfactorily being supported under regular use
+Using aircraft experience: representing a knowledge of the specific type and mass of aircraft satisfactorily being U

+supported under regular use.

-8.7 The following examples illustrate how pavement strength data are reported under the ACN-PCN method
+Note.- The following examples illustrate how pavement strength data are reported under the ACR-PCR method.